bsumlin/PyMieScatt/docs/forward.rst

 	The smallest diameter bin, in nanometers.
 Defaults to 1 nm. upper : float, optional
 	The largest diameter bin, in nanometers.
-Defaults to 1000 nm. returnDistribution : bool, optional
+Defaults to 1000 nm. gamma : list-like, optional
+	The porportionality coefficients for dividing total particles among modes. returnDistribution : bool, optional
-	If True, both the size distribution bins and number concentrations will be returned. asDict : bool, optional
+	If True, both the size distribution bins and number concentrations will be returned.
+   decomposeMultimodal: bool, optional
+	If True (and returnDistribution==True), then the function returns an additional parameter containing the individual modes of the distribution. asDict : bool, optional
 	If True, returns the results as a dict.